Skip to main content

 Research synthesisModerate evidenceModerate effect3 studies · 3 beneficial · 0 neutral · 0 harmful

-• Studied populations: general adult population; patients with metabolic syndrome and related disorders
+• Studied populations: General adult population and individuals with metabolic syndrome and related conditions

 Doses used in studies